-This was the Japanese seizure of Celebes island in the Netherlands East Indies (11/24 January 1942).
+'H' (i) was the Japanese seizure of Celebes island and islands to its south-east in the Netherlands East Indies (11/24 January 1942).

 Celebes is a large and very irregularly shaped mountainous island located just to the east of Borneo.
 It is characterised by its four large peninsulas, of which the largest is the Minahassa peninsula extending in a long curve to the north and then to the east at about 500 miles (805 km) in length and 40 miles (65 km) in width.
 The other three peninsulas, which are shorter and generally wider, extend as one to the east and two to the south.
 The island has an area of some 67,400 sq miles (174600 km²) and a coast some 3,405 miles (5480 km) long.
 The highest peaks reach more than 8,000 ft (2440 m) on each of the four peninsulas, and the highest point is Mt Rantekombola at 11,411 ft (3478 m) at the base of the south-western peninsula.
 The island is covered with jungle, and timber was an important export.
 Significant mineral despots were nickel, manganese, copper, precious metals and coal.
 The area of arable land was small, but there was some rice and coconut production.